massoncheg/forgejo-docs/docs/user/first-repository.md

 #### 2. Add Forgejo as the repository's origin

-Now, you need to tell Git where to push your changes.
+Now you need to tell Git where to push your changes.
 You would do that by specifying Forgejo as a remote.

 > In this example, we'll specify Forgejo as the `origin` remote.
 You can name your remote any other way, especially if you already have an `origin`, but `origin` is the recommended name for the main remote repository.